-It seems like bitcoin has been in the news more and more recently—you’ve likely heard of it, and you may know people who have invested in it, but what is bitcoin, and does it have a use in real estate?
-Bitcoin is a cryptocurrency; it does away with central banks and uses advanced encryption to secure and regulate funds.
-There are no third parties involved, meaning that buyers and sellers can make a transaction directly.
+It seems like bitcoin has been in the news more and more recently.
+You've likely heard of it, and you may know people who have invested in it, but what is bitcoin, and does it have a use in real estate?
+Bitcoin is a cryptocurrency that does away with central banks and uses advanced encryption to secure and regulate funds.
+There are no third parties involved, meaning buyers and sellers can make a transaction directly.

 Before we get into what you need to buy real estate with bitcoin, it's important to have at least some understanding of how bitcoin transactions work.
 Bitcoin is an internet-based cryptocurrency with a decentralized payment system.
 Every user gets their own anonymous address, and every transaction with bitcoin is fully traceable.